-A really important report for both HR and payroll is that of Sickness Absence for the previous month, to allow HR to track holidays any trends and payroll to pay any sick leave or indeed hold back any pay.
+A really important report for both HR and payroll is that of Sickness Absence for the previous month, to allow HR to track annual leave any trends and payroll to pay any sick leave or indeed hold back any pay.

 With e-days, using our ready to run Absence Reports, you can filter by type of absence, date range and then be presented with a report on exactly what you’re looking for.